Leo4j/Get-DNSRecords/README.md

 # Get-DNSRecords
-The script queries DNS records from the Active Directory domain, specifically from the DNS zones stored in the Active Directory.
+The script queries DNS records from the Active Directory domain, specifically from the DNS zones.

 ### Usage
 ```